Atomic-Spectra.net

 Due to occasional updates to the data, you may notice variances in the table above vs. the high res version v. the interactive version.
 When in doubt, the interactive version is always the most up to date.

-This image is based on spectrum line positions and intensities from MIT Wavelength Tables (1938) and the NIST Atomic Spectrum Database.
-Most of the spectra have had intensity corrections applied in order to match actual spectrum photos of samples of each element.
+This image and the data on this website are based on spectrum line positions and intensities from MIT Wavelength Tables (1939) and the NIST Atomic Spectrum Database.
+Lines present in both sources have their wavelengths from NIST and intensities from MIT.
+Additionally, most of the spectra have had intensity corrections applied in order to match actual spectrum photos of samples of each element.

 Astatine is missing from this image as no visible lines of this element are known.
 Lines of francium have been extrapolated from known energy levels.